About the ArcGIS Web Adaptor

 The ArcGIS Web Adaptor can be used in various ArcGIS Server site configurations.
 For example, in a single-machine deployment, you can have the Web Adaptor reside on the GIS server or offload it to an existing web server.
 In a multiple-machine deployment, you can have one entry point into your site by installing the Web Adaptor on an existing web server, or you can establish redundancy at the web server tier by installing the Web Adaptor on multiple web servers.

 For a detailed description of the different ways you can integrate the Web Adaptor into your existing site architecture, see Deployment scenarios.

 After installing and configuring the Web Adaptor, the URLs that you use to access your services will change.
-Below are some examples of URLs that would change after installing the Web Adaptor:
+Below are some examples of URLs that would change after installing a Web Adaptor to use port 80:

 Services Directory (REST web services)